 Each learner on the course is allocated their own Pathway Tutor, who will be the key point of contact and a crucial part of the delivery of the programme.
 They will support the learner predominantly online but will also visit your school, where they will undertake lesson observations and meet with you to discuss their progress.
 Please note that any costs involved in Pathway Tutor visits will vary depending on your school’s location and are not included in the course fee.

 Straight to Teaching programmes vary in length from one to five terms, depending on the individual’s existing experience.
-The team at Tes Institute will give them an estimate of how long their programme will take before they begin, based on the information that they provide in their application form.
+The team at Tes Institute will give them an estimate of how long their programme will take (inclduing preparation and assessment) before they begin, based on the information that they provide in their application form.

 Assessment Only route